idelsink/aignostics-python-sdk/README.md

 > [your personal dashboard on the Aignostics Platform website](https://platform.aignostics.com/getting-started/quick-start)
 > and follow the steps outlined in the `Enterprise Integration` section.

-Next to using the CLI and notebooks, you can also use the Python SDK in your codebase.
+Next to using the Launchpad, CLI and notebooks, you can also use the Python SDK in your codebase.
 The following sections outline how to install the SDK and interact with it.

 ### Installation

+The Aignostics Python SDK is available via the
 Adding Aignostics Python SDK to your codebase as a dependency is easy.
 You can directly add the dependency via your favourite package manager: